Amr-Kabbary/Amr-Kabbary/README.md

 I'm a **Business Analyst, Data Analyst & aspiring Data Scientist** with 4+ years at Sutherland, working across **48 lines of business** in Egypt, the Philippines, Bulgaria, India, and Malaysia.
 I sit at the intersection of data, operations, and strategy — turning messy numbers into decisions that move metrics.

 Currently an **Associate Manager, Business Analyst**, I lead cross-regional projects spanning Lean Six Sigma, data analytics, automation, and executive reporting.
 On the DS side, I work with Python, statistical modeling, and data visualization — applying analytical thinking beyond dashboards and into predictive territory.
-I'm also finishing my **B.Sc. in Software Engineering** at Alexandria University (2026) and working toward my **CCBA** certification.
+I'm also finishing my **B.Sc. in Software Engineering** at Alexandria University (2026).

 > *"I don't just report what happened — I find why, and fix it."*